gauri0203/Image-to-Speech/README.md

 `pip install -r requirements.txt`

+Pull the model from Ollama:

+`ollama pull llama2:7b`

-Set up your OpenAI API key & Hugging Face Token by creating a .env file in the root directory of the project with the following contents:
+Set up your Hugging Face Token by creating a .env file in the root directory of the project with the following contents:

 `HUGGINGFACE_API_TOKEN=<<your-access-token-here>`

 Run the Streamlit app:

-`streamlit run app.py`
+`streamlit run app1.py`